commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.
 * ~~Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).~~

+# 31/03/2017
+* Fixed a bug where if the two teams had an equal number of players and a new player joined the room, he would be assigned to the red team, instead of the blue team.

 # 30/03/2017
 * You can now enter the cards shop.
 * You can buy cards in the cards shop.
 You don't lose any money yet.